PhD in English

 - By demonstrating proficiency through a language test.
 Language tests will be administered by the department in November and April.
 Those wishing to take a test must notify the DGS in the semester prior.
 Those students who submitted a TOEFL score as part of their application to graduate school will be considered to have passed the language requirement.

 Upon entering the program, students should work with the DGS or a faculty advisor to plan how they will fulfill the language requirement.
-Projects and areas of study will require different levels of language proficiency.
 Students’ committees may recommend that they pursue language study beyond the level required by the department.

 Proficiency in English